code-423n4/2023-09-centrifuge/README.md

 # Overview
 Founded in 2017, Centrifuge is the institutional platform for credit onchain.
 Centrifuge was the first protocol where MakerDAO minted DAI against a real-world asset, the first onchain securitization, and Centrifuge launched the RWA Market with Aave.
 Centrifuge’s multi-chain strategy allows investors to access native RWA yields on the network of their choice.

 Centrifuge works based on a hub-and-spoke model.
-RWA pools are managed by borrowers on Centrifuge Chain, an application specific blockchain built purposely for managing real world assets.
+RWA pools are managed by borrowers on Centrifuge Chain, an application-specific blockchain built purposely for managing real world assets.
 Liquidity Pools are deployed on any other L1 or L2 where there is demand for RWA, and each Liquidity Pool deployment communicates directly with Centrifuge Chain using messaging layers.

 ## High level contract overview
 ![Contract overview.](https://github.com/code-423n4/2023-09-centrifuge/blob/main/images/contracts.png?raw=true)

 Investors can invest in multiple tranches for each RWA pool.
-Each of these tranches is a separate deployment of an Liquidity Pool and a Tranche Token.
+Each of these tranches is a separate deployment of a Liquidity Pool and a Tranche Token.
 - [**Liquidity Pool**](https://github.com/code-423n4/2023-09-centrifuge/blob/main/src/LiquidityPool.sol): A [ERC-4626](https://ethereum.org/en/developers/docs/standards/tokens/erc-4626/) compatible contract that enables investors to deposit and withdraw stablecoins to invest in tranches of pools.
 - [**Tranche Token**](https://github.com/code-423n4/2023-09-centrifuge/blob/main/src/token/Tranche.sol): An [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token for the tranche, linked to a [`RestrictionManager`](https://github.com/code-423n4/2023-09-centrifuge/blob/main/src/token/RestrictionManager.sol) that manages transfer restrictions.
 Prices for tranche tokens are computed on Centrifuge.